-Until recently, it was difficult to find decent breakfast places in Budapest, because most locals eat breakfast at home.
-Thanks to the influx of tourists, the breakfast field's gotten considerably stronger in Budapest.
-Several hip places emerged where trendy interior design and chic waitstuff go hand in hand with a well-prepared pair of sunny side up.
+Until recently, it was difficult to find a decent breakfast in Budapest, since most locals eat breakfast at home.
+Thanks to the influx of tourists, breakfast offerings have improved considerably.
+Several options have emerged, where trendy interior designs and chic waitstaffs go hand in hand with a well-prepared pair of sunny side up.

 In New York or London, this hip breakfast joint/wine bar would be just another fashionable, industrial-chic café: the type of place where tattooed servers run around a sleek, wood-lined interior in bow ties, vintage light bulbs hang from exposed galvanized steel pipes, and semi-alternative R&B tunes set the musical background.
 In Budapest, many places have tried to emulate this concept.
 But STIKA, this pocket-sized space in District 7, is the first to get it exactly right.
 Little inside will remind you that you’re in Budapest, but that’s not the point here.

 Escape the noisy downtown street and enter through the graceful yellow ceramic tiles to the tranquil courtyard of this 19th century building.
 The stately pre-war marble well in the middle of the courtyard is one of those turn-of-the-century Budapest surprises behind many sooty facades, and the place for a morning coffee in good weather months.
 Inside you'll find a friendly service staff, designer products, an amalgamation of rustic/minimalist/industrial interior, and specialty coffee (espresso-based and hand pour overs).
 Additional good news is that Fekete serves outstanding breakfasts (the croque-monsieur/madame is unlikely to disappoint), and they are open on Sundays too..